Are you interested in graduate school?

 What are the qualifications?

 We (and the University of Florida) employ a holistic approach to evaluate and recruit students who are passionate about doctoral training in our program.
 A strong interest in biomedical research demonstrated by a consistent and strong involvement in scientific research in biological, biochemical, physiological, pharmacological/toxicological, neuroscience and other relevant fields during undergraduate studies is highly desirable.
 A strong basic science curriculum is preferred.
-The minimum GRE score set by the University of Florida is 280 with an average score of above 300 for our admitted classes in the past several years.
 For international students, the minimum TOFEL score set by the University of Florida is 80 (internet test) with an average score of greater than 100 for the admitted College of Pharmacy-wide classes in the past several years.
 Please note the GRE is no longer required for admission to the UF College of Pharmacy’s graduate programs.
 GRE scores will not be considered in admission decisions.

 What will I have to do during my training?